hcherkaoui/hcherkaoui.github.io/_pages/01_home.md

 My research interests are the estimation of the Haemodynamic Response Function (HRF) from fMRI data, convex optimisation for the sake of promoting sparsity in various domain and MRI image reconstruction.

+My PhD these is: "Efficient whole brain estimation of the haemodynamic response function for TV-regularized semi-blind deconvolution of neural activity in fMRI".

 Take a look at my publications for more details!